An Art Fundraising Company for Schools Since 1995.

 Rosy first learned about SilverGraphics when her children brought home an order form with their Elementary School art.
 For years, she had been collecting their art and now had a way to display it on beautiful products.
 It wasn’t long before she volunteered to coordinate the program.
 Now, as Marketing Manager at SilverGraphics, she is delighted to work with schools across the country, as they implement their own art fundraisers.
 The thing she likes most about her job is knowing when she’s made someone’s day.
 Outside of work, Rosy’s creative outlets include gardening, drumming, and Zentangle.

-Eliza is a long-time SilverGraphics employee.
+Eliza was long-time SilverGraphics employee.
 In fact, in 2003 she was assembling orders at SilverGraphics’ first location, in Betty’s living room!
-Her role has expanded along with the business.
-Now, she oversees scanning and packaging departments.
-And she enjoys her new role as social media content manager, especially featuring student “artists of the week” and sharing posts that promote arts in education.
-An active participant in SilverGraphics team meetings, Eliza is an integral part of SilverGraphics continuous improvement efforts, from technology innovations to enhancing customer experiences.
-She looks forward to when her young son begins to create art that can be imprinted on timeless keepsakes from SilverGraphics!
+Her roles expanded along with the business and included managing the scanning and packaging departments and becoming our social media content manager, featuring student “artists of the week” and sharing posts that promote arts in education.
+An active participant in SilverGraphics team meetings, Eliza was an integral part of SilverGraphics continuous improvement efforts, from technology innovations to enhancing customer experiences.
+She recently moved to a more full time position at another women owned business and we wish her well!

 Deb knew she would enjoy working with kids’ art and was thrilled when a part-time position came open at SilverGraphics in 2005.
 That year, she saw the power of art to communicate life experiences, as children submitted artwork in the aftermath of 9/11.
 The art memorializing loved ones was especially moving.
 Today, Deb takes her job as production manager very seriously, ensuring artwork is reproduced in the best manner possible.
 But she also likes to have a lot of fun in her role as company prankster!
 Outside of work, Deb enjoys knitting club and spending as much time as possible with her grandchildren Lily and Lawrence.